andiblup/nuxt_3-fullstack-dist/README.md

 ```

 You can use any app variant under `/apps/` as your project starting point, or create your own branch for a custom combination of features.

 ---

+## ⚙️ Build/Config & Local Fonts
+* **Environment Variables:**
+Each app uses .env.example for configuration.
+Copy to .env and adjust values as needed.

+* **Aliases:**
+The aliases @ and ~ are available by default in Nuxt 3 for absolute imports.
+Custom aliases can be added in nuxt.config.ts.

+* **Fonts:**
+Local fonts are provided via [Fontsource](https://fontsource.org/) to ensure GDPR compliance and no external requests.

+---